Characterizations of smooth projective horospherical varieties of Picard number one: Introduction

-Theorem \ref{previous results} follows from the existence of a biholomorphism $\phi$ from a connected open subset $U$ of $M$ onto an open subset of $X$ whose differential $d\phi$ maps $\mathcal C_x(M)$ onto $\mathcal C_{\phi(x)}(X)$ for any $x \in U$.
-One of the effective ways to solve this kind of local equivalence problems is constructing Cartan connections.
-In the cases dealt with in Theorem \ref{previous results}, the existence of Cartan connections solving local equivalence problems associated to the subbundle $\mathcal C(X) \subset \mathbb P(TX)$ was proved by Tanaka (\cite{Ta}).
+Two ingredients of the proof of Theorem \ref{previous results} are the following: \begin{enumerate} \item[$\bullet$] (Local equivalence problem) existence of a biholomorphism $\phi$ from a connected open subset $U$ of $M$ onto an open subset of $X$ whose differential $d\phi$ maps $\mathcal C_x(M)$ onto $\mathcal C_{\phi(x)}(X)$ for any $x \in U$; \item[$\bullet$] (Extension problem) extension of a biholomorphism between connected open subsets of two Fano manifolds of Picard number one which preserves varieties of minimal rational tangents. \end{enumerate}

+The second problem has an answer we can apply to any Fano manifold of Picard number one under mild geometric conditions (Theorem \ref{Cartan-Fubini}), while the first problem should be treated, case by case, depending on $X$.
+We will focus on this local equivalence problem in this paper.

-More generally, given a quasi-homogeneous variety $X$ which is uniruled and smooth, we may ask the same question, whether we can characterize $X$, or, the open dense orbit $X^0$ of the automorphism group of $X$, in terms of the variety of minimal rational tangents.
-In order to characterize the open dense orbit $X^0$ of the automorphism group of $X$ in term of the variety of minimal rational tangents, it is natural to assume that there is a minimal rational curve in $X$ contained in $X^0$ completely.
+Given a quasi-homogeneous variety $X$ of Picard number one which is uniruled and smooth, we may ask the same question, whether we can characterize $X$, or, the open dense orbit $X^0$ of the automorphism group of $X$, in terms of the variety of minimal rational tangents.
+To make this a reasonable question, it is natural to assume that there is a minimal rational curve in $X$ contained in $X^0$ completely.
 This happens, for example, when the boundary $X \backslash X^0$ has codimension $\geq 2$ in $X$.
 Among such quasi-homogeneous varieties, we will consider smooth projective horospherical varieties of Picard number one.

-For a reductive group $L$, a normal $L$-variety $X$ is said to be \emph{horospherical} if it has an open $L$-orbit $L/H$ whose isotropy group $H$ contains the unipotent part of a Borel subgroup of $L$.
+For a reductive algebraic group $L$, a normal $L$-variety $X$ is said to be \emph{horospherical} if it has an open $L$-orbit $L/H$ whose isotropy group $H$ contains the unipotent part of a Borel subgroup of $L$.
 Then the normalizer $P$ of $H$ in $L$ is a parabolic subgroup of $L$ and the open orbit $L/H$ is isomorphic to a $(\mathbb C^*)^r$- bundle over the rational homogeneous variety $L/P$ for some $r \in \mathbb Z_{\geq 0}$.

-Pasquier classified smooth horospherical varieties of Picard number one and obtained the following result.
+Pasquier classified smooth projective horospherical varieties of Picard number one and obtained the following result.